-We are looking for volunteers to join our public advisory panel.
-As a member of the SCAS advisory panel you would be invited to review applications for funding once a year to help us to make decisions about the projects we fund.Continue reading
+We are looking for volunteers to join our 2021 public advisory panel.
+As a member of the SCAS advisory panel you would be invited to review some of this year’s applications for funding to help us to make decisions about the projects we fund.Continue reading